Seeing Chimpanzee in the forest of Uganda during Chimpanzee trekking in uganda

 As an experienced Ugandan Wildlife Authority guide leads you into this secret forest, you will feel like you have entered another world.

 Only 17 chimps inhabit the gorge and the chances of seeing them are about 60%.
 The sights and sounds of the forest generate suspense and make a sighting even more rewarding.
-Tracking permits can be booked through the Uganda Wildlife Authority (if you book with us all of this is taken care of for you).
+Tracking permits are booked through the Uganda Wildlife Authority.
+However, if you book with us, all of this is taken care of.

-Kyambura Gorge is usually included as an add-on to an existing safari at Queens, as the park has excellent bio-diversity so is usually visited for game drives, boat cruises, and for the tree-climbing lions in Ishasha sector of the park.
+Kyambura Gorge is usually included as an add-on to an existing safari at Queen.
+It has excellent bio-diversity, therefore tourists visit for game drives, boat cruises, and for the tree-climbing lions in Ishasha sector of the park.

 The research programme here is on the cutting edge as they try to work out the relationship between the chimps walking on two legs and the evolution of our own species.